 Restore the Default Settings

 Clear any existing settings you might have, as we will only be changing a handful of those, and setting all of them manually is time lost that would be better spent fighting Dinos eight times your size.

 This does not change the overall difficulty of the game.
 Rather, it increases the maximum level of dinosaurs that spawn (which should be 150 if you followed this guide correctly)

-This might make the bosses a bit tough but who doesn’t enjoy a good challenge every once in a while?
+This might make the bosses a bit tough, but who doesn’t enjoy a good challenge occasionally?

 XP Multiplier to 1.5

-This is one of the settings that have been patched by the developers and yet still managed to turn out inconvenient!
-Setting the XP multiplier to 1.5 will make the XP gain more bearable without breaking the game
+This is one of the settings the developers have patched yet still managed to turn out inconvenient!
+Setting the XP multiplier to 1.5 will make the XP gain more bearable without breaking the game.

 Taming Speed to 5.0

 This will allow you to tame Dinos at 5x and save you a lot of food!

 This increases the number of trees and shrubbery around.
 This will allow for more resources to build walls and shelter from and keep your world from looking bland.